Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 - Compose meaningless dummy recommendation service in the Cloud X Change the bottombar layout (center align)

-- Note: visitors.json = profiles!
+Note: visitors.json = profiles!
-- sessions.json
+Note: to count lines, use the wc -l command

 ## Requirements